What is Competitive Intensity?

 The rate at which the overall industry is growing is another aspect that influences competitive intensity.
 For instance, if the market is growing rapidly, the rivalry between firms will be less intense.

 The degree of differentiation also determines how intense the competition will be.
 With competing goods, such as food products and clothing, there’s very little room for differentiating the items offered by a particular company.
 This means that companies will be competing for the same consumers, and this increases rivalry.
-However, if a firm is offering highly differentiated products, which other organizations cannot easily imitate or copy, then it will face relatively less competition.
+However, if a firm is offering highly differentiated products that other organizations cannot easily imitate or copy, then it will face relatively less competition.

 5. Switching Costs